Slocum massacre: Suspects involved in the massacre

 During the early 1900s, indictments and prosecutions tended to side with white mobs when it came to crimes against African Americans.
 Anderson County District Court Judge Benjamin H. Gardner released a statement that said that law enforcement would start turning away and shooting to kill (if necessary) those who sympathized with the mobs or participated in them.
 He also said that he would no longer tolerate law enforcement officers who favored the mobs.
-Gardner called a grand jury to identify suspects in the case, and intended to prosecute men indicted as a result.
+Gardner called a grand jury to identify suspects in the case and intended to prosecute men indicted as a result.

 After investigations and arrests began, Texas Rangers arrested Josh Bishop, Isom Garner, and Walter Ferguson.
-Reeves arrested Jim Spurger, who was involved in one of the initial conflicts.
+Anderson County Deputy Sheriff Riley Reeves arrested Jim Spurger, who was involved in one of the initial conflicts.
 G. W. Bailey, Morgan Henrey, Frank Bridge, Andrew Kirkwood, and B.J.
 Jenkins were arrested as well.
 Despite the investigations and arrests, law enforcement was unable to conclude how many people had died at the hands of the mobs.

 Judge Gardner knew that whites would have the majority even if a crime was committed, so he asked the jurors to excuse themselves if it was impossible to complete a fair trial.
 On August 5, S.C.
 Jenkins was arrested, and Ferguson and Bishop were released.
 On August 14, Lusk Holley and Charlie Wilson were summoned as witnesses, and Curtis Spurger (Jim Spurger's brother) was arrested.
 On August 17, the murder charges were released.
 No indictments were made for the murders of Alex Holley or John H. Hay, or the attempted murders of Charlie Wilson and Lusk Holley.

 Of the indictments, two cases moved forward, but they did not make it to court.
 By the time the cases were ready for trial, Judge Gardner had been replaced.
 The new judge released all suspects for $1,500 bail.
 Gardner still wanted these men behind bars.
 He knew they were dangerous because he encountered Jim Spurger and Kirkwood in public.
 Spurger hit him in the face, and Gardner had to pull a pistol on Kirkwood.
 His desire for justice was never fulfilled: both Spurger and Kirkwood remained free for the rest of their lives.